brevzin/cpp_proposals/2322_fold/fold.md

 # Revision History

 Since [@P2322R4], removed the short-circuiting fold with one that simply returns the end iterator in addition to the value.
+Also removed the projections, see [the discussion](#no-projections).

 Since [@P2322R3], no changes in actual proposal, just some improvements in the description.